Hounds

 This guide will tell you everything you need to know about the Saluki dog breed, what they’re like as pets, and how to look after them.

 The Saluki was previously known as the Persian Greyhound or the gazelle hound.
-It's one of the most ancient breeds of dogs, a fact that has been confirmed by genetic evidence.
+It’s one of the most ancient breeds of dogs, a fact which has been confirmed by genetic evidence.

 It’s thought that this breed descends from the first dogs and that they made their way across the world in the company of nomadic owners.
 Depictions of dogs resembling the breed can be traced back to Egyptian tombs dated roughly 4000 years ago.
 There are even older carvings from the Sumerian empire that resemble this breed.